 Turns pages in a book, one at a time

 May still take an afternoon nap

 May sleep 11 to 14 hours in a 24-hour period (including naps)

 Speech development is very exciting for parents as they watch their children become social beings who can interact with others.
 Speech at this age is becoming clearer and the child starts to form sentences.
 Every child develops speech at his or her own rate.
-But these are some of the common milestones in this age group:
+But these are some of the common milestones most children reach in this age group:

-Starts to put 3 words together (subject, verb, object), for example "Me want ball"
+By 3 years, starts to put 3 words together (subject, verb, object), for example "Me want ball"